elax46/custom-brand-icons/.github/ISSUE_TEMPLATE/insertion-of-new-icons.md

 ---
-name: Insertion of new icons
-about: Suggest new icons to insert
+name: Custom Icon request
+about: Request a custom icon for custom-brand-icons
-title: ''
+title: Custom Icon request
-labels: enhancement
+labels: icon-request
 assignees: elax46

 ---

-What icons would you like to see in Custom brand icons?

-If you have any icons you want to integrate I ask you to indicate the svg package.
-I mainly prefer icon packs from the developer channels of the various brands.
+_If there is a specific hue fixture or bulb that you want an icon for, let me know and I will try to create it for you and add it to this pack._

+**What is the specific model of hue fixture/bulb that you want an icon for**

+**Provide a URL that points to an image of this fixture/bulb**

+Preferably icon photography, as they use a consistent angle.

+**Additional context**

+Add any other context for your icon request here.